Edoxaban is a type of medicine known as an anticoagulant.

 - stop wet shaving or removing hair with wax – use an electric razor or hair-removing cream instead

-- take dentures (false teeth) or retainers out for a few hours a day, if you wear them, to give your gums a rest - don't wear dentures or retainers that don't fit properly
+- take false teeth (dentures) or retainers out for a few hours a day, if you wear them, to give your gums a rest – do not wear dentures or retainers that do not fit properly

 - tell your doctor, dentist or nurse that you take edoxaban before you have any medical or dental procedures or surgery – this includes vaccinations and routine appointments with the dental hygienist

-Occasionally, you can have serious bleeding from taking edoxaban.
+Occasionally, you can have heavy bleeding from taking edoxaban.
 This can be dangerous and needs urgent medical attention.

 In rare cases, edoxaban can cause a serious allergic reaction (anaphylaxis).